diridari/CPP-Argument-Parser/README.md

 ## Configfile
 It is possible to swap often used arguments to an config file.
 Each additional unknown arguments gets checked whether it is an configfile or not.
-Is this the case the configfile gets decoded (like usual arguments)?
+Is this the case the configfile gets decoded (like usual arguments)

 ## Bash auto completion
 To install bash auto completion on linux systems the framework generates out of your argument description a autogen script